giminni/docker-grav/README.md

 ## Using local docker cache repository

-In addition to the buildtime and compile cache environment there is another local directory `(./rootfs/*)` that can be used to store for example the grav zip files to avoid a lengthy download and compilation time.
+In addition to the buildtime and compile cache environment there is another local directory `(./<PROJECT_ROOT>/rootfs/*)` that can be used to store for example the grav zip files to avoid a lengthy download and compilation time.

-In this case store the grav-admin.zip file under `(./rootfs/tmp)`.
+In this case store the grav-admin.zip file under `(./<PROJECT_ROOT>/rootfs/tmp)`.
 If the name is correct the file will be inserted into the docker buildtime context and used instead of downloading the file from the internet.

 ## Handling user password and SSH secrets

-Using the extended docker build features of `(buildx)` the user password is encrypted externally `(SHA512)` using a provided bash script `(grav_mkssh.sh)` and injected into the build time container without traces.
+The extended docker build features of `(buildx)` allows to inject sensitive data without history trace.
+The user password is generated externally with `(SHA512)` using a provided bash script `<PROJECT_ROOT>/mkssh.sh)` stored under `(<PROJECT_DIR>/grav_pass.key)` and injected into the container at buildtime.

 The same thing occures for the SSH private and public key.
+The key are stored under `(<PROJECT_DIR/grav_rsa)` and `(<PROJECT_DIR/grav_rsa.pub)`respectively.

 > NOTE: Ensure that the SSH keys and user match the SSH keys of an external user on the local or remote host.
+Otherwise the user autologin over SSH and cache synchronization over github, r rsync does not work.

 ## Caching docker buildtime

-Using the extended docker build features of `(buildx)` the docker buildtime cache is stored in a local project directory `(.volumes/grav_cache/.dcache)`.
+The extended docker build features of `(buildx)` allows to store the docker buildtime cache into a local project directory `(<PROJECT_ROOT>/.volumes/grav_cache/.dcache)`.
 This can be of course changed to push/pull from a private registry if needed.

 ## Running services as non-root user